 Colorectal cancer is the second leading cause of cancer death in the United States.
-Advanced age, male sex, a family history of colorectal cancer, and inflammatory bowel disease (especially ulcerative colitis) are the strongest risk factors for developing colorectal cancer.
-Certain hereditary factors, such as polyposis coli, MUTYH-associated polyposis, and hereditary nonpolyposis colon cancer (HNPCC), also increase the risk of colon cancer development.
+Advanced age, male sex, smoking, a family history of colorectal cancer, and inflammatory bowel disease (especially ulcerative colitis) are the strongest risk factors for developing colorectal cancer.
+Overall, the incidence of colorectal cancer in patients older than 50 years is declining, likely due to a combination of screening and changes in risk factors (eg, decreased smoking).
+But for patients younger than 50 years, the incidence of colorectal cancer has been rising.
+In younger patients, hereditary factors such as polyposis coli, MUTYH-associated polyposis, and hereditary nonpolyposis colon cancer (HNPCC) also increase the risk of colon cancer development.
 In many instances, this risk can be modified by screening or surveillance colonoscopy, as most colorectal cancers arise from adenomatous polyps, which can be fully resected.
 Lynch syndrome is associated with 3% of all new cases of colorectal cancer.

 Prognosis is related to cancer staging (tumor depth, lymph node involvement, metastatic spread) at time of diagnosis.
 Treatment often includes a combination of surgical resection and chemotherapy.

 Approximately 10% of metastatic colorectal cancer patients have the BRAF V600E mutation, which is associated with a poor prognosis.

 - Inflammatory bowel disease (Crohn disease or ulcerative colitis)

 - Small bowel malabsorption (eg, celiac disease, protein losing enteropathy)

 - Colonic lymphoma

 - Kaposi sarcoma in patients with human immunodeficiency virus